jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 Because I am trying to produce a predictive model that only relies on the quantitative sensor measurements, I decided to remove these columns.
 In a similar fashion, the first seven columns of the testing dataset were also removed.
-This operation left me with 153 columns in both data frames.
+This operation left me with a total of 153 columns in each data frames.

 The data frames contained for each of the four sensors (positioned at the arm, forearm, belt, and dumbbell respectively),